PawelKinczyk/PYLAB/README.md

 # PYLAB

 This is my project to improve Revit functions by adding my own by using PyRevit.
-I'am new in programming so if you see something to improve pleas write to me!
+I'am new in programming so if you see something to improve please write to me!
 If you want to use my addins go ahead and download the PYLAB repository.
 I will be glad!

 ## Authors